 GEORGE PUTNAM Hall Township, Bureau County

 A son of Sewell, He is listed as 27 NY (born in Utica, New York on September 26, 1831).
 His wife, Polly A. is 23 CND.
 He married Polly Ann Cole in Athol, Canada on March 11, 1856.
 The children are: Flora E. 2 IL, and Maybelle 6 months IL.
-They will return to Canada in the mid 1860s and then go back to New York from there in the 1870s.
+They will return to Canada later this year and are in Athol, Ontario in the 1861 census.
+That Canadian census lists them, but says the reside in Illinois.
+Probably in process of moving.
+They will then go back to New York from there in the 1870s.